 It most commonly affects young to middle-aged adults but can uncommonly also affect children.

-It is worth noting is no definite correlation between symptoms and imaging findings of chronic sinusitis and that endoscopic chronic sinusitis may have no imaging correlation as the mucosa is best appreciated on the former 11.
+It is worth noting that there is a poor correlation between symptoms and imaging findings of chronic sinusitis and that endoscopically diagnosed chronic sinusitis may lack imaging correlation as the mucosa is best appreciated on endoscopy 11.

 A study was done on 150 patients of chronic rhinosinusitis and found the following anatomical variants 10: